 This cocktail in a Christmas ball ornament is a drink your guests are sure to remember long after the party.
 You can learn how to create one and get my recipe here.

-Colorful Christmas Tree Decorations:
+Colorful Christmas Tree Decorating Ideas:

 Add an Ornament Garland.